Idlib Governorate: Idlib contested by Syrian government and rebels (2011–17)

-Predominance of rebels like HTS (2017–18)
+Predominance of rebels (2017–18)

 The Idlib Governorate clashes (July 2017) were a series of military confrontations between Ahrar al-Sham and Hay'at Tahrir al-Sham.
 During the clashes, Tahrir al-Sham attempted to capture the Bab al-Hawa Border Crossing.
 As a result of the clashes, HTS took control of Idlib city, the border crossing, and most of the areas along the Turkish border in the Idlib Province.
 Clashes resumed in July 2017.
 In September 2017, the Syrian government and its Russian allies intensified bombing raids against rebel-held towns in Idlib, with multiple casualties.
 Officially, the campaign to capture areas held by ISIL and the rebels began in October.
 A Turkish military operation in Idlib Governorate took place in October/November 2017.

-As of August 2018, following the end of the Siege of al-Fu'ah and Kafriya, which had been government-held until July 2018, the governorate is almost entirely under the control of the Syrian rebels (primarily the National Front for Liberation, which has over 50,000 fighters) along with Hayat Tahrir al-Sham, with estimated numbers of fighters between 12,000 and 30,000.
+As of August 2018, following the end of the Siege of al-Fu'ah and Kafriya, which had been government-held until July 2018, the governorate was almost entirely under the control of the Syrian opposition (primarily the National Front for Liberation, which has over 50,000 fighters) along with Hayat Tahrir al-Sham, with estimated numbers of fighters between 12,000 and 30,000.
 In September 2018, a demilitarization zone was created on the front between the government and the Turkish-backed opposition, temporarily freezing the conflict.